 Enforcement of the EU General Data Protection Regulation (GDPR) began in 2018.
 FSD prepared for the regulation beforehand by starting to prepare annual "data balance sheet" reports on how data are handled and processed.
 The documents describe what the status of data processing is like at FSD and assess the privacy and data security measures taken.
 FSD continuity planning is done in accordance with the University’s guidelines.

 As part of the University of Tampere quality management, FSD regularly conducts a self-assessment of its performance based on the Common Assessment Framework (CAF).

 In addition, FSD assesses its activities with the help of user feedback surveys, other feedback received from users, and reports produced from the internal database.

-When FSD applies for research infrastructure funding from the Academy of Finland and when Finland’s strategy and roadmap for research infrastructures is being updated, an international board evaluates FSD’s development plans and their progress.
+When FSD applies for research infrastructure funding from the Research Council of Finland and when Finland’s strategy and roadmap for research infrastructures is being updated, an international board evaluates FSD’s development plans and their progress.

 The usability and accessibility of FSD's key web services have been repeatedly assessed.

 Promotion of research